ocayaro/cs50student/README.md

 About this site
 ---------------

 This document is submitted by Dr. Richard O. Ocaya as his rendition of Project 0 for Harvard University's CS50 Python and Javascript programming (EDX50) course.
-We are currently in the ravages of global COVID-19 pandemic.
+We are currently in the ravages of global COVID-19 pandemic, and I decided to make a better use of the time.

 Site contents
 -------------